Rating:

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the peas as well as the red and green lentils contained in other recipes, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the peas and lentils, this looks like the profile of a kibble containing a moderate amount of meat.

 Bottom line?

-California Natural Grain Free is a plant-based dry dog food using a below-average amount of various meats and meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+California Natural Grain Free is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3.5 stars.

 Recommended.